 The old saying "you are what you eat" is true.
 But it is also true that you are what you do for a living.
 The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.

-In the Pontiac Southeast neighborhood, 55.4% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 28.7% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (12.1%), and 3.8% in executive, management, and professional occupations.
+In the Pontiac Southeast neighborhood, 38.1% of the working population is employed in manufacturing and laborer occupations.
+The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 36.2% of the residents employed.
+Other residents here are employed in clerical, assistant, and tech support occupations (17.5%), and 8.2% in executive, management, and professional occupations.

-In the Pontiac Southeast neighborhood in Pontiac, MI, residents most commonly identify their ethnicity or ancestry as Mexican (22.3%).
-There are also a number of people of Sub-Saharan African ancestry (6.8%), and residents who report Asian roots (5.9%), and some of the residents are also of African ancestry (2.9%), along with some English ancestry residents (2.4%), among others.
-In addition, 16.9% of the residents of this neighborhood were born in another country.
+In the Pontiac Southeast neighborhood in Pontiac, MI, residents most commonly identify their ethnicity or ancestry as Mexican (18.0%).
+There are also a number of people of Sub-Saharan African ancestry (10.2%), and residents who report African roots (4.2%), and some of the residents are also of English ancestry (2.9%), along with some Cuban ancestry residents (1.5%), among others.

 How you get to work – car, bus, train or other means – and how much of your day it takes to do so is a large quality of life and financial issue.
 Especially with gasoline prices rising and expected to continue doing so, the length and means of one's commute can be a financial burden.
 Some neighborhoods are physically located so that many residents have to drive in their own car, others are set up so many walk to work, or can take a train, bus, or bike.
-The greatest number of commuters in Pontiac Southeast neighborhood spend between 15 and 30 minutes commuting one-way to work (47.8% of working residents), which is shorter than the time spent commuting to work for most Americans.
-However, there is also a significant group of residents (13.3%) who commute over an hour in each direction.
+The greatest number of commuters in Pontiac Southeast neighborhood spend under 15 minutes commuting one-way to work (49.4% of working residents), one of the shortest commutes across America.

-Here most residents (68.6%) drive alone in a private automobile to get to work.
-In addition, quite a number also carpool with coworkers, friends, or neighbors to get to work (24.2%) .
+Here most residents (58.5%) drive alone in a private automobile to get to work.
+In addition, quite a number also carpool with coworkers, friends, or neighbors to get to work (31.2%) and 7.9% of residents also bicycle for their daily commute.
 In a neighborhood like this, as in most of the nation, many residents find owning a car useful for getting to work.